Extreme Gravitational Interactions in the Problem of Three Black Holes in General Relativity: Multiple black hole dynamics

 In the second campaign of GR simulations, we describe the evolution of 3-BHs, inspired by Run a--d.
 In particular, we take from these cases the initial data at $t_0$, as described in Fig.~\ref{Classical_cases}.
-With this strategy, by using spectral methods, we can concentrate on events that might be energetically relevant (and hence detectable by experiments.)
-As reported in Table \ref{TABLE2}, RUN II represents the ``Classical Burrau'', as in Run $a$; RUN III (``Equal masses'') describes a similar system, but this time the masses of the black holes are equal, as in Run $b$; as in Run $c$, the ``Normalized masses'' (RUN IV) describes the same problem for three black holes having different masses normalized such that $M=1$.
-All the above configurations refer to the case in which the three bodies are at rest at the very beginning, so we do not expect any global inspiraling.
+With this strategy, by using spectral methods, we can concentrate on events that might be energetically relevant (and hence detectable by experiments).
+As reported in Table \ref{TABLE2}, RUN II represents the ``Classical Burrau'' case as in Run $a$, but with masses normalized such that the total mass of the system is set to unit value; RUN III (``Equal masses'') describes a similar system, but this time the masses of the black holes are equal, as in Run $b$; RUN IV describes a case similar to RUN II, but with different initial configuration (positions and momenta of BHs).
+All the above configurations refer to the case in which the three bodies are at rest at the very beginning, so we do not expect any global inspiralling.
 The ``Spinning Burrau'' (Run V) covers this case, namely the initial configuration is such that the angular momentum is different from zero (Run $d)$.
 We performed the last simulation, proper of GR, named ``Intrinsic spin'' (RUN VI), which presents the same initial setup as RUN V, except that the BHs have their own spin.

 Focusing on the overview of $K$ reported in Fig.~\ref{Figura2} (d)--(f), one can see how, compared to the 2-BHs, the patterns are more distorted, with finer scales.
-The configuration lacks a global spiraling motion, due to the absence of global angular momentum.
 In the post-merging phase, after the system has been allowed to ``relax'', it is possible to see a different pattern for the extrinsic curvature, suggesting a different kind of asymptotic solution for the final black hole.
 In Fig.~\ref{Figura3}, we report a full-dimensional rendering of this RUN II, where we represent the gravitational radiation after the subsequent merging events.
 The (red and blue) shaded contours represent the isosurfaces of constant $K$, at two different values, showing how the outgoing waves are irregular and skewed.
 The region close to the final event horizon is represented with a (black) sphere.